dcos/dcos-docs/1.8/development/cli-spec.md

 When the end user runs `dcos package install spark --cli`:

-1. The package entry for Spark is retrieved from the repository,
+1. The package entry for Spark is retrieved from the repository.
-2. The `resource.json` file is parsed to find the CLI resources
+2. The `resource.json` file is parsed to find the CLI resources.
-3. The executable for the user’s platform is downloaded
+3. The executable for the user’s platform is downloaded.

 ## How to install a new CLI subcommand